follow-the-sun/follow-the-sun.github.io/index.md

 * Coordination challenge: When more than one site is added to the project, this increases the difficulties to coordinate aspects that involve team management, and cultural and geographical differences \[6\].
 For example, daily handoffs are difficult to coordinate due to the difficulty of resolving task issues across sites/shifts, and the cross-site coordination cost will most likely be positive and nontrivial.
 If a team hands off a work to other team, the problem can get worse if the other team doesn't understand correctly about the problem or introduce a new problem.
 * Communication challenge:  This difficulty occurs due to the increasing of the number of teams allocated to the project and consequently loss of communication richness.
 Solving a problem that need intense communication across teams is hard to do since each team’s working time is not on the same time or if there is intersection time, it will be used to handing off the work.
 The communication challenges in FTS are associated mainly to the lack of synchronous communication between distributed teams \[11\].
 * Cultural challenge: Culture differences challenges are associated to the socio-cultural diversity present in FTS development environments.
 It is determined mainly by social, ethnic and cultural aspects [12\].
 For example, the usual problems of supporting collaboration are compounded by language and diversity \[13\].
-In addition, if one culture has more emphasis on self sufficiency, therefore they tend not to ask for help when problems come up.
+In addition, as reported earlier, if one culture has more emphasis on self sufficiency, therefore they tend not to ask for help when problems come up.
 Another culture would not offer their help unless they were asked while the third considered that presenting the problem was a sufficient invitation for a willing team members to jump in and help.

 # [](#header-1) 11   Research themes
 In this section we give a number of research themes within Follow-the-Sun software development research.
 We identified three main themes, namely challenges and best practices, location selection and hand-offs management.